Excel Negative Numbers (Table of Contents)

 Example #1 – Negative Numbers with Conditional Formatting

-In this way of representing negative numbers, we check whether the number in cells is less than zero or not.
+In representing negative numbers, we check whether the number in cells is less than zero.
 If the number is less than zero, it will be colored with a specific color.
-Suppose we have data as shown below, which consists of both positive as well as negative numbers.
+Suppose we have data, as shown below, consisting of positive and negative numbers.

 To highlight the negative numbers, follow the steps below: